surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 VU meter above it shows the output level and will become red if it goes above 0 dBFS.
 You can choose to hard clip the global output either at **+18 dBFS** (default) or **0 dBFS**.

-The state of these two settings are **not** stored with patches.
-They are however stored by the host application in your project files.

 # Scene Controls